 Pharmacological intervention in postmenopausal women

 1. Alendronate or risedronate are first line treatments in the majority of cases.
-In women who are intolerant of oral bisphosphonates or in whom they are contraindicated, intravenous bisphosphonates or denosumab provide the most appropriate alternatives, with raloxifene or strontium ranelate as additional options.
+In women who are intolerant of oral bisphosphonates or in whom they are contraindicated, intravenous bisphosphonates or denosumab provide the most appropriate alternatives, with raloxifene, strontium ranelate or hormone replacement therapy as additional options.
 The high cost of teriparatide restricts its use to those at very high risk, particularly for vertebral fractures.

 2. Treatment review should be performed after 3 years of zoledronic acid therapy and 5 years of oral bisphosphonate treatment.
-Continuation of bisphosphonate treatment beyond 3-5 years without the need for further assessment can generally be recommended in individuals age ≥75 years, those with a history of hip or vertebral fracture, those who sustain a fracture while on treatment, and those taking oral glucocorticoids.
+Continuation of bisphosphonate treatment beyond 3-5 years can generally be recommended in individuals age ≥75 years, those with a history of hip or vertebral fracture, those who sustain a fracture while on treatment, and those taking oral glucocorticoids.

 3. If treatment is discontinued, fracture risk should be reassessed after a new fracture, regardless of when this occurs.
 If no new fracture occurs, assessment of fracture risk should be performed again after 18 months to 3 years.

+4. There is no evidence to guide decisions beyond 10 years of treatment and

+management options in such patients should be considered on an individual basis.

 Glucocorticoid-induced osteoporosis

-1. Women and men age ≥ 70 years, with a previous fragility fracture, or taking high doses of glucocorticoids should be considered for bone protective therapy.
+1. Women and men age ≥ 70 years, with a previous fragility fracture, or taking high doses of glucocorticoids (≥7.5 mg/day prednisolone) should be considered for bone protective therapy.

 2. In other individuals fracture probability should be estimated using FRAX with adjustment for glucocorticoid dose.